coreos/quay-docs/issues/quay-mesos.md

 ### Workaround

-To get Marathon/Mesos to pull from a private repository, we need to copy the `.docker/config.json` credentials onto the worker machines.
+To get Marathon/Mesos to pull from a private repository, we need to copy the docker configuration file's credentials onto the worker machines.

-#### Step 1: Create or Download Credentials
+When using mesos app definitions, credentials must be provided as a URI that must be accessible by all nodes that may start your application.
+Approaches may include distributing the file to the local filesystem of all nodes, for example via RSYNC/SCP, or storing it on a shared network drive, for example Amazon S3.
+It is worth considering the security implications of each approach.

+Special thanks to [Ian Saunders](https://github.com/IanSaunders) who provided this solution.

+#### Pre-Docker 1.6

-Login to the private repository manually or download a `config.json` from a Quay.io credentials dialog
+Download a configuration from a Quay.io credentials dialog or login to the private repository manually:

 ```
 $ docker login quay.io